travetto/travetto/module/test/README.md

 encore: Test
 ===

-This module provides general integration with `mocha`.
-We wrap the `mocha` binary using our own `mocha.js`.
+This module provides general integration with `ava`:
-This `mocha.js` should behave identical to the `mocha` binary, with a few additions/changes:

    - Will auto execute the `bootstrap` to provide typescript.
    - Auto-initialize of the application using the `test` environment.